Myndex/Myndex/README.md

 Part I:[**For The Luv of Color**](https://gist.github.com/Myndex/47c793f8a054041bd2b52caa7ad5271c#file-fortheluvofcolor-md) An article comparing CIE Lab and Luv colorspaces

 Part II:[**Will Work for Color**](https://gist.github.com/Myndex/10caff6a68e844591e83eadeebfb4347) A follow up article on working spaces and related considerations.
 Introduces the concept of "Web Working Spacelets".

+[COLORSPACES - The Primal Frontier](https://gist.github.com/Myndex/b21c2621072b93d3a7c1ef8939bc2adb) A brief Look at the math that helps model how we see.

+### _General_

+On PASSWORDS: [**0u+_W!+h_+h3_01d-InWithTheNew!**](https://gist.github.com/Myndex/d71875ea431c88db3a22962e28abd164) In other words, "Out With The Old - In With The New" a realistic discussion on password security, with a more realistic approach to reducing "crackability".
+HINT: we've all been doing it wrong, LOL.
 -----
 ## My Repos